I'm having sleepless nights over high cost of living- President Ruto

-President William Ruto now says he is unable to sleep peacefully as he ponders how to turn around the high cost of living in the country.
+President William Ruto has said he is unable to sleep peacefully as he tries to figure out how to lower the cost of living.

-The Head of State acknowledged the concerns and worries of Kenyans over the cost of living, saying it is now a top priority for his office.
+The Head of State acknowledged the concerns of Kenyans over the cost of living, saying it is a top priority for his office.

-“The cost of living is keeping all leaders, including myself, awake, and this is precisely as it should be,” Ruto said during the Madaraka Day fete in Embu on Thursday, June 1.
+“The cost of living is keeping all leaders, including myself, awake a night, and this is precisely as it should be,” Ruto said during the Madaraka Day fete in Embu on Thursday, June 1.

 "This vibrant national debate sets an inspiring example for others, reaffirming Kenya's position as a forefront nation in democratic discourse and policy engagement," said Ruto.